 State Government Agencies Can Use Business Intelligence to Improve Processes

 For decades, the long lines at the DMV have been the butt of many a joke, riffed on by hacky comedians between sets on airline food.
-But those punchlines pointed to a very real problem, one centered on inefficiencies and a poor customer experience.
+But those punchlines point to a very real problem, one centered on inefficiencies and a poor customer experience.

 By analyzing their own data and using that data to drive modernization, the department has made huge strides toward improving their processes.
 That’s the kind of progress any government agency would feel proud of.